ASEMS Part 2 - Guidance

 It is important to identify environmental standards that apply to projects in order to demonstrate compliance.
 This procedure better enables project teams to identify relevant environmental standards and requirements, understanding how compliance is achieved and how compliance arguments should be built and recorded.

-Impact Screening and Scoping
+Environmental Impact Screening and Scoping

 This procedure describes how to carry out a screening and scoping exercise to identify the project’s actual and potential environmental impacts and prioritise impacts according to environmental significance, business risk and ability to influence operational controls, allowing Delivery Teams to decide where to focus their efforts.